Lake Placid (New York)

-The body of water named Lake Placid is a lake in the Adirondack Mountains in northern New York, the United States.
+The body of water named Lake Placid is located in the Adirondack Mountains in northern New York, the United States.
 It is on the northern side of the Village of Lake Placid.

+History

+The earliest appearance of Lake Placid on a map dates to 1804.
+In that map, it is known as Placid Lake.
+"Placid Lake" is still sometimes used to distinguish it from the village of Lake Placid, New York.
+Europeans began to settle in the area in the early 19th century.

 Geography

 The lake is approximately 2170 acre, and has an average depth of about 50 ft.
 It is located in the towns of North Elba and St. Armand, both in Essex County.

 There are three islands on Lake Placid, named Buck, Moose, and Hawk.

 Conservation

 The lake borders the northern part of the village of Lake Placid, and is a source of drinking water for the town.
 Maintaining water quality in the lake is a major local issue.
 The lake is fed by springs and Adirondacks mountain streams.
 There are nearly 300 houses on the lake shore.
 Because most of the houses are unoccupied much of the year, the water usually remains clean.

 Local efforts to combat aquatic invasive species have been successful.
 They are supported by a boat cleaning station where powerboats are put into the water.

 The lake has produced record lake trout.